Hellbender Home Wreckers

 Last fall, my sister Corrie Woods, who happens to be the marketing brilliance behind Lichty Guitars, posted a photo on Facebook.
-When hiking in one of our North Carolina National forests, she came across stacks of rocks in a river.
-After posting a picture of the rock stacks, Nancy MacDonald, a friend of ours, commented on why she and her husband stopped stacking stones.
+When hiking in one of our North Carolina National Forests, she came across stacks of rocks in a river.
+After posting a picture of the rock stacks, a friend of ours commented on why she and her husband stopped stacking stones.

 Falling in Love

 But back to the video, one look, very much like the first time Dale and I met, was all it took.
 We were in love!
 Then we discovered the WNC Nature Center in Asheville has a live one and of course, we had to go see him.
 And yes, we confirmed it is a him.
-Next thing we knew, Dale was looking at a big, old piece of alabaster he had in his rock pile and announced “there is a hellbender in there”.
+Next thing we knew, Dale was looking at a big, old piece of alabaster he had in his rock pile and announced: “there is a hellbender in there”.

 After several months of stone chiseling, grinding, sanding and a lot of stone dust, here he is.
 And by the way, we named it “Hellbenders Rock”.
 How fitting!

 Save my Hellbender Home!

 So if you happen to be hiking, the hellbenders politely request you not move their rocks.
 You really don’t want to be labeled a homewrecker, do you?
 And if you are visiting a nature center or zoo, see if they have hellbenders.
 You will definitely impress your neighbors with photos of this cool looking animal.